hyoyoung/glog/README.md

-# glog #
+# nlog #

 It forked from [golang/glog](https://github.com/golang/glog).
 Also added a quick and dirty modification to log a file.

 golang/glog was for logging files by each severity levels.
-This glog is going make a only one file to log.
+This nlog is going make a only one file to log.

 ## Usage ##